- Brad nailer (optional)

 Rip the plywood for the bottom, top, ends and partitions with a table saw or circular saw.
 For the best results, fit your saw with a blade that’s labeled for crosscutting plywood.
 Cut the parts to length.
 We used a crosscutting guide for quick, accurate crosscuts.
 You won’t regret taking time to build one.
 For instructions, check out our awesome crosscutting guide.
 To save finishing time, we applied satin polyurethane to all of the plywood before cutting the parts.
 Label the parts with masking tape to simplify assembly.

 With the parts cut, building the box goes quickly.
 Start by attaching the floor.
 Screw the plywood floor to the 2x4 frame.
-Trim head screws hold well and are less conspicuous.
+Trim-head screws hold well and are less conspicuous.
+(Suggest getting 1 lb. of trim-head screws for this project.)

 Mark for the ledger